PacktPublishing/C-8-Programming-in-4-Hours-v-/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-To fully benefit from the coverage included in this course, you will need:
-●	Little prior understanding on what is programming or programming languages.
+●	Little prior understanding on what is programming or programming languages<br/>
-●	Familiarity with Git and GitHub for source control
+●	Familiarity with Git and GitHub for source control<br/>

 ### Technical Requirements
 This course has the following software requirements:<br/>
-This course has the following software requirements:
-●	An editor like Visual Studio 2017 or Visual Studio 2019(Preview) ●	Windows 7 or above operating system.
+●	An editor like Visual Studio 2017 or Visual Studio 2019(Preview)<br/>
+●	Windows 7 or above operating system<br/>
-This course has been tested on the following system configuration:
+This course has been tested on the following system configuration:<br/>
-●	OS: Windows 7 or above
+●	OS: Windows 7 or above<br/>
-●	Processor: Dual Core 3.0 Ghz
+●	Processor: Dual Core 3.0 Ghz<br/>
-●	Memory: 4GB
+●	Memory: 4GB<br/>
-●	Hard Disk Space: 200MB
+●	Hard Disk Space: 200MB<br/>
-●	Video Card: 256MB Video Memory
+●	Video Card: 256MB Video Memory <br/>

 ## Related Products